Vargas blasts Twins past Cardinals in ninth

 Carlos Villanueva took the loss, giving up Vargas’ homer after retiring the first two batters he faced in the ninth.

-“I threw the pitch I wanted to,” said Cardinals lefty Carlos Villanueva, who took the loss.
+“I threw the pitch I wanted to,” Villanueva said.
 “I shook to it, I threw it, he hit it.
 In those situations, there’s no room for mistakes.
 You give up a run and you lose.”

 Minnesota’s Blaine Boyer earned his second victory, working around a leadoff double in the top of the ninth, preserving the 1-1 tie.

-Note: EditorsNote: fixes quote attribution in 17th graf